Why Are Cats Called Pussy Cats?

 Frequently Asked Questions

 The Latin word “mala,” which means “female cat,” is where the name “Moggie” originates.
 The word was introduced into the English language in the early 1800s and was referred to as mixed-breed felines.
-This term is now used for all types of domestic cats and is most popularly used in the United Kingdom, Australia and New Zealand.
+This term is now used for all types of domestic cats and is most popularly used in the United Kingdom, Australia, and New Zealand.

-The word “Pussycat” was introduced centuries ago from the word “puss” in the German language.
-Other languages have similar words for cats, like “pucer” in French and “pus” in Latin.
 It stuck around because it represents the feline’s delicate, shy, playful nature.
 It is now used to refer to female cats, while males are called tom cats.
 Whether you prefer to call your feline a pussy cat or not doesn’t take away from its adorableness!

 Related Posts: